- Conditions We Treat

 If you are referred to CCL for diagnosis, your consultant or oncologist will send you for a variety of tests and examinations.
 These include:

-At CCL, patients with pancreatic cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with pancreatic cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 The treatment of pancreatic cancer depends on how much the cancer has spread, and your general fitness.
 Treatment could include: